Kamiwaza Wanda: Main characters

-Yuto is a young boy and the son of a couple who works on Kirakira First Street at a hobby store called Hobby Kamiya.
-Yuto first met Wanda when he went on a search for his sister Yui.
+Yuto is a young boy and the son of a couple who work on Kirakira First Street at a hobby store called Hobby Kamiya.
+Yuto first met Wanda when he went searching for his sister Yui.
 He later became a Kamiwaza Power-Shooter the very next day after repairing the Kamiwaza Power-Shot.
 Bug-Tonkamin was the first Bugmin Yuto had captured and debugged himself.
-In the manga, Bug-Turbomin was the first Bugmin Yuto had captured and debugged instead.
+However, in the manga, Bug-Turbomin was the first Bugmin he had captured and debugged.
 He likes to repair things.
 His Promin buddy is Turbomin.